 I was previously denied for a grant.
 What did I do wrong?

-Please remember that we received nearly 1,500 applications last year.
+Please remember that we received more than 1,500 applications last year.
 We have to strike a delicate balance between fulfilling grant requests and making as much of an impact as possible.
 The majority of the applications that were denied last year were because we did not receive all of the materials.
-The single best way you can help yourself is by ensuring that your application is comprehensive and detailed.
+The single best way you can help yourself is by ensuring that your application is comprehensive, detailed and completed by the deadline.

 The application asks if I can afford a ‘partial grant.’
 What does that mean?